Find free Miami-Dade County public records through county and municipal agencies in a matter of minutes.

 However, arrest records in Miami-Dade County can still be accessed through the county’s Department of Corrections & Rehabilitation; and if the arrest was made by a local police department, the Miami-Dade Police Department and other municipal police departments are the next best place to look.

-Search the Miami-Dade County Corrections & Rehabilitation Department for Recent Arrests
+Search the Miami-Dade County Corrections & Rehabilitation Department for Information on Recent Arrests

-Arrest reports and Miami-Dade County bookings are available online via the Miami-Dade Department of Corrections & Rehabilitation inmate search hosted by the MDCR–the most efficient option–or by submitting an MDCR public records request.1
+Arrest reports and Miami-Dade County bookings are available online via the Miami-Dade Department of Corrections & Rehabilitation’s (MDCR) Inmate Search.
+This database is hosted by the MDCR–the most efficient option–or by submitting an MDCR public records request.1

-To conduct a free arrest history search online, interested parties must know at least the first 3 letters of the inmate’s first and last name.
+To conduct a free arrest history search online in Miami-Dade County, interested parties must know at least the first 3 letters of the inmate’s first and last name.

 Once a search has been performed, individuals will be shown a jail roster of incarcerated individuals relating to the search criteria.
 On these arrest logs, any inmate profile can be reviewed for more information regarding their arrest details or case, including: